maevadevs/Project-CovFlu/README.md

 ## Data Questions

-1. Which subgroups of the U.S. population is the most impacted by the Covid-19 virus?
+1. Which subgroups of the U.S. population are the most impacted by the Covid-19 virus?
-2. Which subgroups of the U.S. population is the most impacted by the influenza virus?
+2. Which subgroups of the U.S. population are the most impacted by the influenza virus?
 3. How do those two subgroups compare or overlap against each other?

 ## Anticipated Issues and Challenges